latentnetworks/vimure/src/R/README.md

   Sys.setenv("RETICULATE_PYTHON" = "~/path/to/python-env/bin/python")
 ```

-By default, `install_vimure()` install the latest *develop* branch of VIMuRe You can override this behavior by specifying the version parameter.
+By default, `install_vimure()` install the latest *main* branch of VIMuRe You can override this behavior by specifying the version parameter.
 For example:

 ``` r
 install_vimure(version = "master")